hassaanqazi847/Twitter-Sentiment-Analysis/README.md

 **Conclusion**

-In this project, we successfully built a Twitter Sentiment Analysis model using LSTMs to classify tweets into positive, negative, and neutral categories.
+In this project, we successfully built a Twitter Sentiment Analysis model using LSTMs to classify tweets into positive, negative categories.
 By applying data preprocessing, tokenization, and word embeddings, the model was able to capture the context of informal Twitter text effectively.
 The LSTM architecture proved useful in handling sequential dependencies in language, delivering reliable sentiment predictions.
 This work highlights the potential of deep learning in Natural Language Processing (NLP), especially in domains where understanding human opinions is critical.
 While the model already performs well, it can be further enhanced by experimenting with BiLSTMs, GRUs, or transformer-based models like BERT.
 Deploying the system as a real-time web app connected to the Twitter API could make it highly practical for businesses, researchers, and policymakers.
 In short, this project demonstrates how AI and deep learning can transform raw social media data into actionable insights, opening opportunities for smarter decision-making in various sectors.